-In response, this project was birthed to test the methodology that people with autism (PWAs) can be empowered and included through learning to cook.
-The food cooked will be given to the underprivileged, allowing PWAs to learn valuable skills, interact, grow, and give back to their communities.
+Feed 52 is a project to empower people with autism (PWAs) by equipping them with culinary skills, allowing them to provide for the community.
+The food cooked will be given to the underprivileged, allowing PWAs to learn valuable skills, interact and grow together with society.

-This project is targeted specifically at creating opportunities for livelihood for Yazidi IDPs as a means of increasing their financial, cultural and social capital in a manner that restores dignity, with a view to raising their social mobility in the long run.
+This project is targeted specifically at creating opportunities for livelihood for Yazidi IDPs who have been displaced since the 2014 ISIS genocide.
+It explores the means of increasing their financial, cultural and social capital in a manner that restores dignity, with a view to raising their social mobility in the long run.